mpanunto/WildCAD_Alert_System/README.md

 </br>
 </br>

-4. Setup dummy gmail account.
+4. Setup dummy Gmail account.
    - An "App Password" is needed for Python to access a Gmail account to automate email sending.
 An App Password is a password that is generated so that a third-party app can connect to a Gmail account.
 This password can then be used instead of the Google account password when using that app.
    - To create an app password for your dummy account: go here: https://myaccount.google.com/apppasswords